Why Study Abroad? | 3 Reasons Which Makes It Worth

 Besides the advantages that you will get on the work front, studying abroad will also enhance your language skills.
-Your confidence will sky rocket, and not only will your verbal skills improve but also your writing skills.
+Your confidence will skyrocket, and not only will your verbal skills improve but also your writing skills.

 "All work and no play makes Jack a boring guy!"

-In the US, there are several clubs and organizations that help you socialize with people from all over the world.
+In the US, several clubs and organizations help you socialize with people from all over the world.
 Being a part of such clubs and organizations will make you feel like you belong in a community.
 Essentially, it will become your home away from home.

-Top 3 reasons to study abroad
+Now let's see 3 reasons to study abroad:

-Ease of admission
+Ease of Admission

 There are so many students, but colleges have limited seats.
-It is extremely difficult for students to get into the colleges they want to, merely because of the sheer number of students.
+It is challenging for students to get into the colleges they want to, merely because of the sheer number.
 Universities abroad do not face this issue.
-There are several universities that you can apply to and still hold a better chance of getting in than any of these colleges in India.
+You can apply to several universities and still hold a better chance of getting in than any of these colleges in India.

-If we talk about other top colleges in fields other than business, IIT, IIMs and AIIMS are a different league all together.
+If we talk about other top colleges in fields other than business, IIT, IIMs, and AIIMS are a different league altogether.
 Students try extremely hard to study for these entrance exams that have unrealistically high cut-offs.

-We learn to apply conceptual skills learned in classes to real life situations.
+We learn to apply conceptual skills learned in classes to real-life situations.
 Schools abroad engage students in active learning through class participation, dialogue exchange, case studies, and practical off- and on-campus experiences that make learning fun and meaningful.

 A common concern about the Indian education system is that its academic institutes focus only on delivering popular STEM (science, technology, engineering, and mathematics) courses.
 There isn't much flexibility to choose anything that does not fall under this umbrella.

-However, if you are interested in pursuing a STEM field at a university abroad, your options aren't limited.
-STEM fields are growing in popularity around the world, and you're likely to find programs that explore these areas (and even more specific sub-areas) everywhere you look.
+However, if you want to pursue education in a STEM field at a university abroad, your options aren't limited.
+STEM fields are growing in popularity worldwide, and you're likely to find programs that explore these areas (and even more specific sub-areas) everywhere you look.